Content Analysis vs. Thematic Analysis: A Comprehensive Guide

 • "What are the factors that influence consumer behavior?"

-These questions share a common characteristic—they seek to identify themes and interpret patterns of meaning (themes) reporting patterns that emerge from the data.
-They focus on understanding the underlying reasons, motivations, or experiences for complex phenomena expressed in the data rather than simply quantifying the frequency of specific words or phrases.
+These questions share a common characteristic: they seek to identify and interpret patterns of meaning (themes) that emerge from data.
+They focus on understanding underlying reasons, motivations, or experiences rather than simply quantifying word frequency.

 1. Research Focus